nathanc7278/cs180-W25/Notes/Graph Algorithms.md

         style b fill:#090
 ```

-If we seperae the vertices into their colored groups, there should be no edges that connect with vertices of the same group.
+If we seperate the vertices into their colored groups, there should be no edges that connect with vertices of the same group.

 To check if a whole graph is connected in an undirected graph: